apache/griffin/griffin-doc/service/api-guide.md

 #### Request Body example

-There are two kind of different measures, griffin measure and external measure.
+There are two kind of different measures, apache griffin measure and external measure.
 And for each type of measure, the 'dq.type' can be 'accuracy' or 'profiling'.

 Here is a request body example to create a griffin measure of  profiling:
 ```